formsbyair/Documentation/docs/_posts/2020-07-14-expressions-in-word-templates.md

 &lt;&lt;[Expression:‘Type’ == ‘Custom’ ?
 ‘Custom text’ : ‘Standard text’]&gt;&gt;

-This causes errors with expression evaluation, and the templates had to be updated, usually by copying unformatted text from a text editor like Notepad.
+This causes errors with expression evaluation, and templates had to be updated, usually by copying unformatted text from a text editor like Notepad.

 FormsByAir will now automatically convert these formatted quotes to regular quotes, so expressions can be entered directly in Word without issue.